Warming centers open in metro Atlanta

 - St. Vincent de Paul, 2050-C Chamblee Tucker Rd, Chamblee

-St. Vincent de Paul at 2050-C Chamblee Tucker Road, Chamblee will be open for 24 hour activations on Saturday and Sunday only.
-It will return to overnight operations only on Monday.
+St. Vincent de Paul will return to overnight operations only on Monday.

+In addition to the county-operated centers, these following community partners are also providing warming center services:

 Gwinnett County

-The county will open five warming stations Saturday, from 6 p.m. to 7 a.m.
-Sunday and Monday:
+The county will open five warming stations Monday, from 6 p.m. to 7 a.m.
+Tuesday:

 For more details, visit GwinnettCounty.com/WarmingStations or call 770-822-8850.